-All employees at PAÏR must report to work five minutes earlier than the starting time, i.e. at 08:55 hours Mondays through Saturdays to have the work in full swing at starting time.

-Employees are allowed a grace of ten minutes, meaning that after 0910 hours employees are counted as latecomers.
+- All employees at PAÏR must report to work five minutes earlier than the starting time (0855 hours); Employees are allowed a grace time of fifteen minutes, meaning that after 0915 hours employees are counted as latecomers.
 Similarly, employees returning beyond break time are considered latecomers.
+Office timings of PAIR are as follows: